 A full bandwidth MU-MIMO transmission using the HE MU PPDU format has a value of 1 for the SIGB Compression field in HE-SIG-A and the Common field in HE-SIG-B is not present, and the HE modulated fields of the PPDU consists of one RU whose size spans the entire PPDU bandwidth.
 The number of users in the MU-MIMO group is indicated in the Number Of HE-SIG-B Symbols Or MU-MIMO Users field in HE-SIG-A. The allocated spatial streams for each user and the total number of spatial streams are indicated in the Spatial Configuration field of User field in HE-SIG-B contain-ing the STA-ID of designated MU-MIMO STA as defined in Table 28-27 (Spatial Configuration sub-field encoding).

+HE-SIG-B consists of one or two HE-SIG-B content channels, with each HE-SIG-B content channel conveying user allocation for one or more 20 MHz subchannels.
+A 20 MHz HE MU PPDU has one HE-SIG-B content channel, while an HE MU PPDU with greater than 20 MHz PPDU bandwidth has two HE-SIG-B content channels.
+In each HE-SIG-B content channel, the number of spatial streams for a user in an RU is indicated by the NSTS field in the User field if there is only one User field (see Table 28-25 (User field format for a non-MU-MIMO allocation)) corresponding to the RU in the HE-SIG-B content channel.

 If the value of SIGB Compression field in HE-SIG-A is 0, then the RU Allocation subfield in the Common field in each HE-SIG-B content channel indicates the combination of RUs in the current PPDU and the number of User fields included in the corresponding HE-SIG-B content channel for each RU.
 See 28.3.10.8.2 (Encoding and modulation) for a description of the HE-SIG-B content channel.

-A 20 MHz HE MU PPDU has one HE-SIG-B content channel, while an HE MU PPDU with greater than 20 MHz PPDU bandwidth has two HE-SIG-B content channels.
-In each HE-SIG-B content channel, the number of spatial streams for a user in an RU is indicated by the NSTS field in the User field if there is only one User field (see Table 28-25 (User field format for a non-MU-MIMO allocation)) corresponding to the RU in the HE-SIG-B content channel.